AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/safe_reclamation/rcl01_no_multiple_reclamations.rst

 +++++++

-Enforcement of this rule can be provided by manual code review, unless deallocation is forbidden via No_Unchecked_Deallocation or SPARK is used, as ownership analysis in SPARK detects such cases.
+Enforcement of this rule can be provided by manual code review, unless deallocation is forbidden via :ada:`No_Unchecked_Deallocation` or SPARK is used, as ownership analysis in SPARK detects such cases.
 Note that storage utilization analysis tools such as Valgrind can usually find this sort of error.
 In addition, a GNAT-defined storage pool is available to help debug such errors.